Solid Fuel Burning Project

 West Northamptonshire Council has been successful in receiving Government funding so it can work with residents to understand the impact of solid fuel burners in the home on air quality and public health across West Northamptonshire.
 Solid fuel can include things such as coffee logs, wood, briquettes and coal.
 There is little information available locally on the types of burners people use, the kind of fuel they burn, and how often they’re used.
 With the increased popularity of solid fuel burners, alongside a potential link with exacerbating existing health issues such as asthma and other lung conditions, the Council wants to see if there are any links between what we burn and the impacts on our most vulnerable adults and children.
 The project will support the national target for particulate matter emissions (PM2.5).

 The solid fuel burning project will involve voluntary completion of an online survey to better understand your domestic burning practices and habits, and your knowledge about how you can improve the way your fuel burner works, to save money and reduce emissions.
-There is also the option to be entered into a Free Prize Draw for completion of the survey.
-We are also looking for 10 volunteers to have an air quality monitor located within their homes so that air quality specialists can gather air quality data over the next two burning seasons (2024/25 and 2025/26) to help understand what the impact of burning wood and other solid fuels has on air quality and public health.

 • To better understand why, how and when people burn solid fuels at home.